cheerayhuang/Garner/interview100/README.md

 21. solve 21th problme, using "reverse"  (X^T Y^T)^T = YX

+23. a classic problmes, a series of fibonacci !
+(23th problem)

 ## ignored problems

 1. 8th problem -- calc the sum of 1..n without loop, condition statement and recursion.